ilichh1/ticket-system/README.md

 # **Ticket System**

-"Ticket System is a ticket regitry platform for your equipements warranty, its availible for all OS큦, it큦 possible to connect to Ticket System  with devices like:
+"Ticket System is a ticket registry platform for your equipements warranty, its availible for all OS큦, it큦 possible to connect to Ticket System  with devices like:
 Android, iPhone, Windows Phone, PC... etc since we use the web browser.
 Also **Ticket System** uses the same data plan as you use for your e-mail, there is no extra charge"